Symphony No. 3 (Beethoven): I. Allegro con brio

-The first movement, in 3/4 time, is in sonata form, with typical performances between 12 and 18 minutes long depending on interpretation and whether the exposition repeat is played.
-Unlike the longer adagio introductions in Beethoven's first two symphonies, the movement opens with two very loud E♭ major chords, played by the whole orchestra, that establish the tonality of the movement.
+The 1st movement, in 3/4 time, is in sonata form, with typical performances between 12 and 18 minutes long depending on interpretation and whether the exposition repeat is played.
+Unlike the longer adagio introductions in Beethoven's first two symphonies, the movement opens with two loud E♭ major chords, played by the whole orchestra, that establish the tonality of the movement.

 The conductor Kenneth Woods has noted that the opening movement of Eroica was inspired by and modeled on Mozart's Symphony No. 39, and shares many attributes of that earlier symphony which precedes this one by a decade and a half.